4ltynak/foodnest/frontend/README.md

 # FoodNest Ordering App

 This project was created using React Native with MaterialUI for UI/UX.
-This project also includes a mock backend server which was created using JSON Server to simulate calls to a server.
+This project also includes a mock backend server during development which was created using JSON Server to simulate calls to a server.

-## Available functions
+## Available Functions

 This app involves both customer and admin view.
 Users can switch between these two views using the toggle button at the bottom of the page.

+## Notice About Limitations

+Currently, the project is using my-json-server as the host for the mock backend server.
+The version I am using is **read-only**, so while the UI updates locally, the changes do not persist.
+As such, **only the default items provided are able to be deleted and edits are not saved.**

+Similarly, orders sent via the user page is also not reflected in the dashboard.

 ### Customers